valerieniloinsigh31/footnote-app/README.md

 ## References

-The images on the medley page were all pruned from pexels.com Other images were pruned from pixabay: https://pixabay.com/photos/pocket-watch-time-sand-clock-3156771/ A number of free open sources used for photos that appear as featured images on idea cards on the summary page.
+- The images on the medley page were all pruned from pexels.com Other images were pruned from pixabay: https://pixabay.com/photos/pocket-watch-time-sand-clock-3156771/ The rap blogpost image was prunded from Shuttershock.
+A number of free open sources used for photos that appear as featured images on idea cards on the summary page.

- They are uploaded to admin interface when original idea is posted.
-If no image provided then there is code that defaults to a different image via url in code.
+If no image was uploaded with the original post then the code ensures that defaults to a different image via url in code.

 Whitenoise also installed to overcome any syncing issues between Cloudinary and Heroku.

-Footprint image in background from the following source: https://codepen.io/bogers/pen/MWJjwJa?editors=1111 All Code Institute tutorials-particularly the blog walkthrough and ‘to-do’ walkthrough.
+Footprint image in background from the following source: https://codepen.io/bogers/pen/MWJjwJa?editors=1111

+All Code Institute tutorials-particularly the blog walkthrough and ‘to-do’ walkthrough.

 Also an additional webinar was provided for PP4 which further detailed requirements and provided an updated blog walkthrough repository with additional features.
 When implementing the additional CRUD functionality for resubmission, I found the following tutorial and code that the Code Institute made available with regard to the Blog walkthrough very useful: https://www.youtube.com/watch?v=YH--VobIA8c

-Agile methodology webinar provided by Code Institute:
+Agile methodology webinar provided by Code Institute 'The Guide to the Github Agile Tool' : (https://www.youtube.com/watch?v%253DU_dMihBgUNY)

 ## Credits

 -Slack community
 I derived a huge amount of inspiration from Slack.
-Particularly the PP4 page, the peer code review page and the MSLETB page.
+Particularly the PP4 page, the peer code review page and the Msletbb June 2022 page.
 Feedback/encouragement was provided via comments/review of various projects on peer code review page/searching for keywords with regard to my query and looking over old threads.
-Drew inspiration from the following projects on the Peer Code Review page, in particular:
+I drew inspiration from the following projects on the Peer Code Review page, in particular:
-Blade 5 Repositary Roman: Romanc
+Blade 5 Repositary Roman Rakic
-Coffee Now repositary via peer code review: Kieran 123 Fitness Booking
+Coffee Now repositary via peer code review: Kieran 123

 -Django documentation and W3 school
 -Tutor Support
 Ensured to avail of the ninety minutes of weekly tutor support available to me when I had various queries/coding issues.
 I was always pointed in the right direction.